Want a simple way to increase the visibility of your LinkedIn profile, land more job interviews, and generate more leads?

 If you want to show up in more searches, you need to have the right keywords in your LinkedIn headline.

-Your headline actually carries some of the most weight when it comes to your profile’s ability to show up in searches and get more visibility.
+Your headline actually carries most of the weight when it comes to your profile's ability to show up in searches and get more visibility.

 The good news is, there's a formula that will help you figure out exactly what keywords you need to include in your LinkedIn headline: